envoyproxy/gateway/docs/latest/design/request-authentication.md

               "@type": type.googleapis.com/envoy.config.filter.http.jwt_authn.v2alpha.JwtAuthentication
 ```

-This JWT authentication filter contains two fields:
+This JWT authentication HTTP filter contains two fields:
 * The `providers` field specifies how a JWT should be verified, such as where to extract the token, where to fetch the
   public key (JWKS) and where to output its payload.
 This field is built from the source resource `namespace-name`, and
-  the JWT provider name of an Authentication.
+  the JWT provider name of an AuthenticationFilter.
 * The `rules` field specifies matching rules and their requirements.
 If a request matches a rule, its requirement
   applies.
 The requirement specifies which JWT providers should be used.
 This field is built from a HTTPRoute
-  `matches` rule that references the Authentication extended filter.
-When a referenced Authentication specifies
+  `matches` rule that references the AuthenticationFilter.
+When a referenced Authentication specifies multiple
-  multiple `jwtProviders`, the JWT is considered valid if __any__ of the providers successfully validate the JWT.
+  `jwtProviders`, the JWT is considered valid if __any__ of the providers successfully validate the JWT.

-The following JWT Authentication filter `providers` configuration is created from the above Authentication.
+The following JWT authentication HTTP filter `providers` configuration is created from the above AuthenticationFilter.

 ```yaml
 providers: